 - On the Discworld, there's an Urban Legend about the founding of Ankh-Morpork that tells how a wise man foretold a Great Flood, gathered his family and hundreds of animals into a big ship, and rode it out.
 After a few weeks' sailing, the accumulated wastes from all the animals were filling up the vessel, so they tipped all the manure over the side, and built a city on the resulting dung-island.

 - Joked about in Holes.
-The kids see a cloud in the sky, the first they've ever seen in this arid desert, and start joking about how they need to start building an ark.
+The kids see a cloud in the sky, the first they've ever seen in this arid desert, and start joking about how they need to start building an ark with two rattlesnakes, two scorpions, and two yellow-spotted lizards.
 It's all just to get their hopes up, as Camp Green Lake hasn't had rain for a hundred years.

 - In Mark S. Geston's Lords of the Starship, the eponymous ship is supposedly a gigantic ark intended to take the chosen away from their Crapsack World to a paradisiacal new planet.
 Unfortunately for the chosen it's nothing of the kind.